 All this is not to say that essential oils lacking some of the valuable constituents present in the source material aren’t useful in their own right.
-Rather, it is to state that essential oils and their source material may possess different, non transferable, therapeutic actions.
+Rather, it is to state that they and their source material may possess different, non transferable, therapeutic actions.

 4. Essential oils may not be safe for internal use.

-As previously mentioned, essential oils are extremely concentrated and are only marginally soluble at best.
-Mucous membranes exposed to essential oils may become irritated or damaged.
+As previously mentioned, these powerful oils are extremely concentrated and are only marginally soluble at best.
+Mucous membranes exposed to these powerful oils may become irritated or damaged.

-While it has become increasingly popular to flavor one’s water with essential oils, this practice is not recommended, as most essential oils will not disperse readily.
+While it has become increasingly popular to flavor one’s water with these powerful oils, this practice is not recommended, as most of them will not disperse readily.
 Instead of reaching for an expensive bottle of essential oil, a better alternative might just be an inexpensive slice of lemon, twist of grapefruit peel, or sprig of mint.

 If it is decided that internal use of an essential oil is warranted to address a concern, it should be done so only under the supervision of a qualified healthcare practitioner.